libkdv/libkdv/README.md

 If you use this library and working systems for your research studies, please cite the articles [4] [(bibtex)](https://dblp.org/rec/journals/pvldb/ChanIZUCX22.html?view=bibtex) and [7] [(bibtex)](https://dblp.org/rec/journals/pvldb/ChanIUTMLC21.html?view=bibtex).

 # Introduction:
-To overcome the above issue, we develop the first versatile programming library (LIBKDV) [4], by combining our recent studies (SLAM [3] and SWS [5]), which can reduce the worst-case time complexity for supporting different types of KDV-based geospatial analytics, including:
+To overcome the inefficiency issue of KDV, we develop the first versatile programming library (LIBKDV) [4], by combining our recent studies (SLAM [3] and SWS [5]), which can reduce the worst-case time complexity for supporting different types of KDV-based geospatial analytics, including:

 (1)	Bandwidth-tuning analysis (cf. Figure 1): Domain experts can first set multiple bandwidths in a batch, and then generate multiple KDVs with respect to these bandwidths.